tdep-developers/tdep-tutorials/06_Infrared/README.md

 \mathbf P (\omega) = \epsilon (\omega) \mathbf E (\omega)~,
 $$

 where retardation effects are neglected.
 In the case of light absorption, we are interested in the induced polarization that the solid develops in response to incoming light (= electric field).
-In the limit of weak fields, we can leverage the fluctuation-dissipation theorem and obtain the dielectric function as the polarization-polarization response in equilibrium:
+In the limit of weak fields, we can leverage the fluctuation-dissipation theorem and obtain the dielectric function as the polarization-polarization response in equilibrium (**equation (2)**):

 $$
 \epsilon (\omega) = \int \mathrm{e}^{- \mathrm i \omega t} \left\langle P(t) P \right\rangle \mathrm d t~.
-\tag{2}
 $$

 Expanding the polarization to first order in atomic displacements $u_i$, we get